Skip to main content

 Headlining Valley Fiesta in 2025, Hockey Dad have an EP, 4 albums and a live record under their belt.
 They've toured Australia, New Zealand, Europe, Canada, the USA and UK and played some of the world's biggest festivals.

-The duo has earned themselves gold and platinum records in Australia, 2 top-10 chart positions, a loyal set of fans and sold out shows.
+The duo has earned gold and platinum records in Australia and two top-10 chart positions.
+They have a loyal fan base and sold-out shows.
 Critics have praised their fourth album, Rebuild Repeat, as their most impressive release to date.

 An image of Sycco - performer at Valley Fiesta 2025.

 Sasha McLeod, aka Sycco, is a 23-year-old First Nations singer, songwriter, and producer.
-Her recently released debut album Zorb, sees her work with big industry names including Chrome Sparks, Flume, Mallrat, Banoffee and Styalz Fuego.
+Her debut album, Zorb, was recently released.
+It features collaborations with Chrome Sparks, Flume, Mallrat, Banoffee, and Styalz Fuego.

-With 60 million career streams and a sold out debut headline tour, Sycco had 2 tracks in the triple j Hottest 100, supported Tame Impala and Glass Animals on tour, and played some of the Australia's largest festivals.
+With 60 million career streams and a sold-out debut headline tour, Sycco has achieved remarkable success.
+She had two tracks in triple j's Hottest 100, supported Tame Impala and Glass Animals, and played major Australian festivals.

 A press photo of Keli Holiday - performer at Valley Fiesta 2025.